 HEALTHY EATING TUCK SHOP

-We run a healthy tuck shop, which takes place every day during morning break times, which is extremely popular with both the children and the staff.
-Our year 6 monitors prepare and sell our produce, offering a selection of fresh fruit and vegetables as well as dried fruit and rice cakes.
+FruitWe run a healthy tuck shop in KS2 at our Alfred Street Site, which takes place every day during morning break times, which is extremely popular with both the children and the staff.
+Our Year 6 monitors prepare and sell our produce, offering a selection of fresh fruit and vegetables as well as dried fruit and rice cakes.
 Our prices range from 5p to 20p an item.
-If you would like your child to purchase something from our healthy tuck shop, please send them in with a small amount of money.
+If you would like your child to purchase something from our healthy tuck shop, please order this via the Parentpay app.
 We look forward to serving more children with healthy snacks.

 HEALTHY EATING SNACK OPTIONS